Groups A and B Streptococcus Bacteria: Facts and Effects

-Streptococcus is a common bacterium in and on our bodies.
-Most types of streptococcus are harmless, but some are responsible for diseases such as pneumonia, tooth decay, strep throat, scarlet fever, rheumatic fever, impetigo and necrotizing fasciitis (flesh-eating disease).
+Streptococcus is a common genus of bacteria in and on our bodies.
+Some members of the genus are harmless, but others are responsible for problems such as tooth decay, pneumonia, strep throat, and necrotizing fasciitis (flesh-eating disease).
 At least one type is beneficial, however.
 It's used to create fermented foods like certain yogurts and cheeses.

 Streptococci have round cells, which are often attached to each other to form pairs or chains.
 They are known as lactic acid bacteria because they feed on carbohydrates and obtain energy by converting the carbohydrates to lactic acid.
 They don’t need oxygen to survive.
 Some can use oxygen if it's available but can also live without it; some don't use oxygen but can tolerate its presence; and some are inhibited by oxygen.

 Streptococci in group A live on our skin and in our throats and usually cause no problems.
 Occasionally they make us ill, however.
 The illnesses are generally relatively mild, such as strep throat, impetigo, or scarlet fever, but they may be more serious, like rheumatic fever.